 When the board is fed into the wood planer against the grain, the cutter head catches at the grain, resulting in tearout.

 Tearout can instantly ruin an expensive piece of lumber.

 Tearout happens when you feed a board into the wood planer with the wrong end forward.
 The knives catch in the rising wood fibers and tear rather than cut them.
 Figure B illustrates how this occurs.

 In some cases, you’ll be able to tell which end to feed into the planer by inspecting the grain (or to be precise, the direction of the fibers).
 When you’re planing the wide surface of the board, inspect the grain on the narrow edge.
 When you’re planing the edges, inspect the wide face.
 On rough lumber, you can feel the fibers by running your hand over the board.
 It will be smooth in one direction and rough in the other.
-Feed the smooth direction forward.
+Feed the smooth direction forward into the wood planer.
 With some boards, you might get tearout in both directions.
-Then the best approach is to take a very small amount of wood off with each pass; 1/32 in. is about right.
+Then the best approach is to take a small amount of wood off with each pass; 1/32 in. is about right.

 Plane perfect deck spindles